Aichi's Diet electoral districts

-Aichi Prefecture currently sends 36 elected members to the Diet of Japan, 29 to the House of Representatives and 7 to the House of Councillors.
+Aichi Prefecture currently sends 34 elected members to the Diet of Japan, 26 to the House of Representatives and 8 to the House of Councillors.

 House of Representatives

-The current House of Representatives Aichi delegation consists of 14 members of the LDP, 6 DPFP, 5 CDP, 1 Komeito, 1 JCP, 1 NIK and 1 independent.
+The current House of Representatives Aichi delegation consists of 14 members of the LDP, 6 CDP, 2 Ishin, 1 DPFP, 1 Komeito, 1 JCP, and 1 independent.

 District seats

 PR seats

 Aichi Prefecture is part of the Tokai proportional representation block.
 In the current Diet, there are 14 Representatives from Aichi elected through the Tokai PR block.

 House of Councillors

-The current House of Councillors Tokyo delegation consists of 2 members of the DPFP, 2 LDP, 1 CDP, 1 Komeito and 1 independent.
+The current House of Councillors Tokyo delegation consists of 2 members of the LDP, 2 CDP, 2 Komeito, 1 DPFP, and 1 independent.
 The members are elected from the Aichi at-large district.
 The Aichi Councillors delegation will grow to eight after the 2019 election.